317 Roxane

-Roxane (minor planet designation: 317 Roxane) is an asteroid from the asteroid belt approximately 19 km in diameter.
-It was discovered by Auguste Charlois from Nice on September 11, 1891.
+317 Roxane is an asteroid from the asteroid belt approximately 19 km in diameter.
+It was discovered by Auguste Charlois from Nice on 11 September 1891.
 The name was chosen by F. Bidschof, an assistant at the Vienna Observatory, at Charlois' request; Bidschof chose to name it after Roxana, the wife of Alexander the Great, and at first used the spelling "Roxana".

 In 2008, a team identified Roxane as the closest known spectroscopic match for the Peña Blanca Spring meteorite that landed in a swimming pool in Texas in 1946.
 There is a possibility, therefore, that 317 Roxane is from the same parent object as this meteorite.